roy4262/Autonomous-FNOL-Agent/readme.md

 - Claim type inference uses simple keyword rules (e.g., presence of `injury` → `injury`).
 - Damage threshold is enforced using `FAST_TRACK_THRESHOLD = 25000`.

-Extending the agent

-- Add or refine regex patterns in `backend/extractor.js` for better coverage.
-- Add ML/NLP models for higher accuracy (replace or augment rule-based detection).
-- Add a persistence layer to store extracted claims and routing history.

 Troubleshooting

 - If uploads return `PDF parsing not available`, run `npm install pdf-parse` and ensure Node can build dependencies.
 - If fields are not extracted correctly, inspect `backend/extractor.js` and add or adjust patterns.

-Next steps (suggested)

-- Add unit tests for `extractor.js` to validate extraction across sample FNOLs.
-- Add an example client script that batches sample files and prints JSON outputs.

-If you want, I can:

-- Run the server locally and exercise the sample files, or
-- Add a small `test.js` script that posts the sample files and prints results.

 ---